quasarframework/quasar/ui/test/cypress/README.md

 - [x] QMenu (140+)
 - [x] QChip (100+)
 - [x] QAvatar

+## Known issues
+Any help to resolve these issues is welcome.

+### Transitions
+Tests on components which show/hide themselves with a transition (eg. QMenu) will fail unless we add a custom delay.
+Right now the workaround is to add a delay of 300ms to the test to wait for the transition to finish, but this is not ideal as it greatly slows down tests and force us to disable `cypress/no-unnecessary-waiting` ESLint rule all over the place.

 ## Adding boilerplate code for other components
 What to test for a specific component is based on the API documentation for that component.
 Along with each component (or composable) that Quasar had is a `.json` file which documents the properties, slots, methods and events.